Zeenath-Ayurudeen/GalleryCafe-WebApp/README.md

 - Configure your backend settings (e.g., database credentials).

-- Make sure to run the website on a local server (e.g., XAMPP or WAMP) to ensure proper functionality.
+- Run the website on a local server (e.g., XAMPP or WAMP) to ensure proper functionality.

 - Launch the website and enjoy!🤩